-In particular, in-lieu recharge benefits of this Project are expected to increase the use and recharge of available surface water supplies, helping to offset any potential increases in groundwater pumping during drought when surface water supplies are limited.
+In particular, in-lieu recharge benefits offrom this Project are expected to increase the use and recharge of available surface water supplies, helping to offset any potential increases in groundwater pumping during drought when surface water supplies are limited.

-8.2.2.
+8.3.2.
 In-Lieu & Direct Recharge Projects

-8.2.2.1.
+8.3.2.1.
 Modesto Irrigation District In-Lieu and Direct Recharge Project (Project 5)

-The Modesto Irrigation District In-lieu and Direct Recharge Project (Project) is intended to be a cooperative long-term Project between Modesto Irrigation District (MID) and the non-district east (NDE) landowners.
+The Modesto Irrigation District In-lieuLieu and Direct Recharge Project (Project)), also known as the Long-Term Groundwater Replenishment Program (GRP), is intended to be a cooperative long-term Project between Modesto Irrigation District (MID) and the nondistrict east (NDE) landowners.
 The purpose of this Project is to allow MID to facilitate recharge for NDE landowners during times and conditions that will not impact MID's existing agricultural and urban customers.
-This Project would be operated separately but coordinated with the Oakdale Irrigation District In-lieu and Direct Recharge Project, which shares a similar goal of facilitating groundwater sustainability in the NDE areas.
+ThisThe Project would be operated separately but coordinated with the Oakdale Irrigation District In-lieu and Direct Recharge Project, which shares a similar goal of facilitating groundwater sustainability in the NDE areas.

-Currently developed agriculture in the NDE areas of the Modesto subbasin is estimated to be approximately 36,000 acres, of which approximately 30,000 acres is deciduous fruits and nuts (permanent crops).
+Currently developed Developed agriculture in the NDE areas of the Modesto subbasinSubbasin is estimated to be approximately 36,000 acres, of which approximately 30,000 acres isare permanent crops such as deciduous fruits and nuts (permanent crops)...
 With limited exception, the entire NDE area is solely reliant on groundwater from the Modesto subbasin.
-The Project involves the delivery of approximately 60,000 AF of surface water from the Tuolumne River in Wet and Above Normal water years (WYs) through a limited number of new points of diversions off MID's existing irrigation conveyance infrastructure and subsequent conveyance through newly constructed private irrigation conveyance infrastructure for in-lieu and direct recharge during the growing season.
-Historically (1972-2020), Wet and Above Normal WYs have occurred approximately 47% of the time on the Tuolumne River.
-Under the current Final Environmental Impact Statement for the relicensing of Don Pedro Reservoir, there is estimated to be approximately 1,500,000 AF of surface water in Wet WYs and 620,000 AF of surface water in Above Normal WYs in the Tuolumne River above and beyond that necessary to meeting existing customer demands (all Tuolumne River Partners) and the recommended instream flow obligations.
-As a result, 60,000 AF of Tuolumne River surface water to applicable NDE areas amounts to approximately 4% and 10% of available surface water supply respectively, for Wet and Above Normal WYs.
-Project operation is intended to make surface water delivery available to applicable NDE areas in most WYs.
+The Subbasin.
+This Project involves the delivery of approximately 60,000 AF of surface water from the Tuolumne River in Wet and Above Normal water years (WYs).
+Deliveries would be supplied through a limited number of new points of diversions offon MID's existing irrigation conveyance infrastructure and subsequent conveyance through newly constructed private irrigation conveyance infrastructure-for.
+Water supply would be provided to NDE during the growing season in the form of in-lieu and direct recharge-during the growing season.
+Historically (1972-2020), Wet and Above Normal WYs have occurred approximately 47% of the time on within the Tuolumne River Subbasin.
+Under the current Final Environmental Impact Statement for the relicensing of Don Pedro Reservoir, there is estimated to be approximately 1,500,000 AF of surface water in Wet WYs and 620,000 AF of surface water in Above Normal WYs in the Tuolumne River-above and beyond that.
+These water volumes exceed what is necessary to meetingmeet existing customer demands (all Tuolumne River Partners) and the recommended instream flow obligations.
+As a result, 60,000 AF of Tuolumne River surface water to applicable NDE areas amounts to approximately 4% and 10% of available surface water supply respectively, for Wet and Above Normal WYs-, respectively.
+Project operation is intended to make surface water delivery available to applicable NDE areas in mostAbove Normal and Wet WYs.

-The public and other agencies will be notified of the planned or ongoing implementation of PMA activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
+The public and other agencies will be notified of the planned or ongoing implementation of PMAProject activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
 Noticing will occur as potential activities are being considered for implementation, and as ongoing and planned activities are implemented.
-Noticing will inform the public and other agencies that the proponent is considering or will be implementing the PMA and will provide a description of the actions that will be taken.
+Noticing will inform the public and other agencies that the proponent is considering or will be implementing the PMAProject and will provide a description of the actions that will be taken.